webpack/webpack/README.md

 <h2 align="center">Other Backers and Sponsors</h2>

-We had other sources of donations before starting to use OpenCollective (or people that can't donate via OpenCollective).
-We want to acknowledge these sponsors and backers, but donations were not public and we are not sure of donors want to stay anonymous.
-So if you want to be in this list, just send a PR.
+Before we started using OpenCollective, donations were made anonymously.
+Now that we have made the switch, we would like to acknowledge these sponsors (and the ones who continue to donate using OpenCollective).
+If we've missed someone, please send us a PR, and we'll add you to this list.

 [Google Angular Team](https://angular.io/), [Architects.io](http://architects.io/),
 <a href="https://moonmail.io" target="_blank" title="Email Marketing Software"><img